ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 - HTTP is supported in all modern browsers and is compatible with Service Workers.
 - HTTP has powerful caching primitives with wide adoption across both infrastructure providers and open source infrastructure, opening the door to flexible caching which matches well with the immutable nature of content addressed data.

-More about this in this talk from IPFS Camp:
+More about this in a recent talk from IPFS Camp:

 @[youtube](4GwxrQ9Z3Bk)